neondatabase/website/content/docs/guides/logical-replication-cloud-sql.md

 ## Check network connectivity between Google Cloud SQL and your Neon project

 You need to allow connections to your Google Cloud SQL Postgres instance from Neon.
-To do this in AWS, you need to edit the VPC security group for your RDS instance, which you can find a link to from your RDS instance page.
+To do this in Google Cloud:

+In the Google Cloud console, go to the Cloud SQL Instances page.

+Go to Cloud SQL Instances

+To open the Overview page of an instance, click the instance name.
+From the SQL navigation menu, select Connections.
+Click the Networking tab.
+Select the Public IP checkbox.
+Click Add network.
+Optionally, in the Name field, enter a name for this network.
+In the Network field, enter the IP address or address range from which you want to allow connections.
+Use CIDR notation.

+Click Done.
+Click Save.

  The most relaxed rule for source connections is to allow `0.0.0.0/0`, which opens your instance for connections from the public internet without restriction.
 For better security, we recommend creating a rule specifically for connections from the region where your Neon project resides.
 Neon uses 3 to 6 IP addresses per region for outbound communication (1 per availability zone + region).
 Create a rule to allow access to all of the IPs for your Neon project's region, as per the following table:

 | Region                                        | NAT Gateway IP Addresses                                                               |
 | --------------------------------------------- | -------------------------------------------------------------------------------------- |